6 chosen for Chauvin trial jury so far; murder charge added - WTMJ

 When jury selection resumes Friday for a fourth day, the panel seated so far will include five men and one woman.
 Three of those seated are white, one is multiracial, one is Hispanic, and one is Black, according to Hennepin County Judge Peter Cahill.

-Cahill’s restoration of the third-degree murder charge came at the start of Thursday’s proceedings, handing prosecutors one more option for a conviction if they choose.
-Chauvin, failed to get appellate courts to block the charge.
+Cahill’s restoration of the third-degree murder charge came at the start of Thursday’s proceedings, a day after Chauvin failed to get appellate courts to block the charge, handing jurors one more option for a conviction if they choose.
 Cahill had earlier rejected it as not warranted by the circumstances of Floyd’s death, but an appellate court ruling in an unrelated case established new grounds.

 Cahill told potential jurors after the ruling that he still expects opening statements on March 29.